Acts 27: Along the coasts of Asia Minor (27:1–12)

-Paul was accompanied by at least two companions following him from Macedonia, including Aristarchus (verse 2) and the unnamed "we"-narrator (verse 1). the presence of an 'Augustan cohort' of auxiliaries in Syria during most of the first century.
+Paul was accompanied by at least two companions following him from Macedonia, including Aristarchus (verse 2) and the unnamed "we"-narrator (verse 1).
 The narrator's customary nautical detail is shown by noting that the first ship they boarded for the coastal voyage originally came from Adramyttium (at the Aegean north coast towards the Troas, verse 2), and that the second came from Alexandria (verse 6), which could be one of grain ships (cf. verse 38) supplying Rome with grain from its 'bread-basket' in Egypt.